timomitchel/museum_refactoring/README.md

 # => "Johnny" or "Bob" can be returned here.
 Fun!

 pry(main)> dmns.draw_lottery_winner(gems_and_minerals)
-# => "No contestants for this lottery"
+# => nil

-#If no contestants are elgible for the lottery, the above is returned.
+#If no contestants are elgible for the lottery, nil is returned.

 pry(main)> dmns.announce_lottery_winner(imax)
 # => "Bob has won the IMAX edhibit lottery"